Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Setup and Proposed Method

-We prepare an empirical estimation of the covariance matrix $\Sigma$ for the prior design.
-As our prior distribution depends on the eigenvalues and vectors of $\Sigma$, we need to estimate them from the observations.
-First, we split dataset $\mD$ into $\mD_1$ and $\mD_2$.
-The split ratio is arbitrary if it does not depend on $n$.
-Without loss of generality, we assume that $n$ is even and define $\mD_1=\{y_i, \bm{x}_i\}_{i=1}^{n/2}$ and $\mD_2 = \{y_i, \bm{x}_i\}_{i=n/2 + 1}^{n}$.
-Note that $\mD_1$ is used to construct the prior distribution and $\mD_2$ serves as the likelihood hereafter.
+We prepare an empirical estimate of the covariance matrix $\Sigma$ for the prior design (developed in Section~\ref{sec: prior_design}).
+First, we split the dataset $\mD$ into $\mD_1$ and $\mD_2$.
+The split ratio is arbitrary as long as it does not depend on $n$.
+Without loss of generality, we assume that $n$ is even and define $\mD_1=\{y_i, \bm{x}_i\}_{i=1}^{n/2}$ and $\mD_2 = \{y_i, \bm{x}_i\}_{i=n/2 + 1}^{n}$. $\mD_1$ is used to construct the prior distribution, and $\mD_2$ is used to form the likelihood hereafter.
+This sample splitting is important for simplifying the theoretical analysis.